Judge rules against Google, allows antitrust case to proceed

-ALEXANDRIA, Va. -- A federal judge on Friday rejected a motion from Google to toss out the government's antirust case against it.
+ALEXANDRIA, Va. -- A federal judge on Friday rejected a motion from Google to toss out the government's antitrust case against it.

 U.S. District Judge Leonie Brinkema ruled the lawsuit alleging Google wields monopolistic power in the world of online advertising can proceed in its entirety.